-"Yes," continued Elinor, gathering more resolution, as some of the worst was over, "Colonel Brandon means it as a testimony of his concern for what has lately passed-for the cruel situation in which the unjustifiable conduct of your family has placed you-a concern which I am sure Marianne, myself, and all your friends, must share; and likewise as a proof of
+"Yes," continued Elinor, gathering more resolution, as some of the worst was over, "Colonel Brandon means it as a testimony of his concern for what has lately passed-for the cruel situation in which the unjustifiable conduct of your family has placed you-a concern which I am sure Marianne, myself, and all your friends, must share; and likewise as a proof of his high esteem for your general character, and his particular approbation of your behaviour on the present occasion."

-"Colonel Brandon give ME a living!-Can it be possible?"
+"Colonel Brandon give me a living!-Can it be possible?"